Argonne-National-Laboratory/DSP/README.md

 ##Example (farmer)

 An example is provided in subdirectory examples/farmer.
-You can run the farmer example with dual decomposition method by typing the command line
+You can run the farmer example with the dual decomposition method by typing the command line
 ```bash
 mpirun -n 1 julia examples/farmer/farmer_run.jl DD # dual decomposition
 ```